Meeeee6623/data-privacy-tool/README.md

 - When Gemini is triggered by any image in a scene, **all images in that scene** are sent for OCR/classification.
 - `--max-bytes` can be adjusted if GCP batch limits change (default 1.85 GB).
+- When attribute filters are provided for YOLOE or Gemini, outputs are stored under `filters/<stage>/<filter-slug>/` so parallel filtered runs cannot clobber each other.
+Use `json-utils merge-filtered <stage>` to combine the filtered JSONL files back into a single stage output.